Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 Each word in the input sequence is a query.
 The query is compared to all keys with a score function (in this case the dot product) to determine the weights.
+The weights are rescaled using the softmax function, so that the sum of the weights is 1.
 Finally, the value vectors of all words are averaged using the attention weights.
 We assign the value vectors a higher weight whose corresponding key is most similar to the query.

 Self-attention is called "self" because we compare each word with all other words in the same sequence.